 Figure 2 shows the percentage of crisis requests diverted from an inpatient admission.
 Requests were excluded if the requests were for homeless outreach or welfare checks.

-Overall, 38% of individuals experiencing a health crisis diverted by Individuals are diverted if they diverted with a the or were diverted to the Mental Health Urgent Care.
+Overall, 38% of the individuals experiencing a mental health crisis were diverted by CBAT.
+Individuals are considered diverted if they were diverted with a safety plan or were diverted to the Mental Health Urgent Care.